actions-on-google/dialogflow-facts-about-google-java/README.md

 This sample demonstrates Actions on Google features for use on Google Assistant including custom entities, contexts, and deep links -- using the [Java client library](https://github.com/actions-on-google/actions-on-google-java) and deployed on [App Engine](https://cloud.google.com/appengine/docs/standard/java/quickstart).

+:warning: This code sample was built using Dialogflow.
+We now recommend using [Actions Builder or the Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.

 ### Setup Instructions
 ### Prerequisites
 1. Download & install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/)